Zero Degree (film)

 Zero Degree is a 2015 Bangladeshi psychological thriller film written and directed by Animesh Aich, starring Mahfuz Ahmed, Joya Ahsan, and Dilruba Yasmeen Ruhee in lead roles.
 The film focuses on a love triangle that later turns fatal and revengeful.
 The film's first look was launched on 5 November 2014 and a trailer was released on 15 January 2015.
 The film is produced by Mahfuz Ahmed under the banner Playhouse Production.
-The film released on 6 February 2015.
+The film was released on 6 February 2015.

 Plot

 Iresh Zaker, Head of the Police Department tries to hunt them down after several murders caused by them and in the same time, not knowing what happened after she left, Nira decides to come back to Amit and her son.
-After escaping Police, Amit and Saniya takes a hideout in an abandoned factory.
+After escaping the Police, Amit and Saniya take a hideout in an abandoned factory.
 Upon learning that Nira came back for him, Amit calls her to the factory intending to kill her.
-After she arrives, police surrounds the whole factory, leaving them no choice but to surrender or stay inside.
+After she arrives, police surround the whole factory, leaving them no choice but to surrender or stay inside.
 Amit, Saniya and Nira end up face to face with no option to escape.
 The story takes an unexpected twist at the end.